Kritika2808/react-virtual-scrolling/README.md

 - Fast performance ( if earlier, list rendering was taking 6s, now it takes some milliseconds only ).
 - Better control on DOM
-- Any number of rows can be rendered, no limit on the number of rows that can be rendered.
+- Any number of rows can be rendered, no limit on the number of rows.

 ## Installation